For Immediate Release

 Kate Dobbin, +44 207 573 4016, email@example.com

-In the European region, 35 of 43 scored countries -- 81 percent -- rank as "moderately free" or "mostly free."
-Ten economies rank among the world's 20 freest.
-Europe has two "repressed" economies: Ukraine and Belarus.
+In the European region, 36 of 43 countries scored-- 83 percent -- rank as “moderately free” or “mostly free.”
+Europe has one “repressed” economy: Ukraine.

-Greece – embroiled in a sovereign debt crisis – did not budge within the "mostly unfree" category.
-The scores of Spain, Slovenia and Belarus all fell by at least one point.
+Greece -- embroiled in a sovereign debt crisis -- barely moved within the “mostly unfree” category.
+The scores of Cyprus and Malta fell by at least one point.
+And the Slovak Republic had the worst drop of all European nations (2.3 points) in the 2014 Index.

-All told, Europe exceeds the world average in eight of 10 categories, with margins of 14 or more points in property rights, freedom from corruption, investment freedom and financial freedom.
+All told, Europe exceeds the world average in eight of 10 categories, with margins of 14 or more points in property rights, freedom from corruption, investment freedom, business freedom and financial freedom.

 About The Wall Street Journal